Adaptive proximal algorithms for convex optimization under local Lipschitz continuity of the gradient: Adaptive proximal gradient method

 from which assertion \itemref{thm:PG:H} follows. \end{proof} \end{lemma}

 Our convergence analysis will rely on first establishing boundedness of the generated sequence, thereby entailing the existence of a Lipschitz constant \(L_{f,\V}>0\) for \(\nabla f\) on a bounded convex set \(\V\) that contains the iterates.
-It will then follow from \cref{thm:Lk<=Ck} that both \(\ck\) and \(\Lk\) are upper bounded by this quantity, which in turn will be used to show that this modulus provides a lower bound for the stepsize separating it from zero, and convergence will be established by means of Fejér-monotonicity arguments.
+It will then follow from \cref{thm:Lk<=Ck} that both \(L_k\) and \(\Lk\) are upper bounded by this quantity, which in turn will be used to show that this modulus provides a lower bound for the stepsize separating it from zero.
 Before that, we show how the combined use of \(\Lk\) and \(\ck\) can be employed to estimate the progress of the iterates generated by {\algnamefont PGM} with arbitrary stepsizes, not necessarily dictated by the update rule of \refadaPG*.
+To simplify the presentation, we introduce the following notation:

 \begin{lemma} Suppose \cref{ass:PG} holds, and consider a sequence \(\seq{x^k}\) generated by {\algnamefont PGM} iterations \(x^{k+1}=\FBk*{x^k}\).
 Then